Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * -0.1 To agent who let ball hit their ground, or hit ball out of bounds.
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 8 variables corresponding to position and velocity of ball and racket.
-    * Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
+    * Vector Action space: (Continuous) Size of 2, corresponding to movement toward net or away from net, and jumping.
     * Visual Observations: None
 * Reset Parameters: One, corresponding to size of ball.